-The in vitro assay is a means to replicate Hannah's in vivo research in a controlled test tube environment, focusing on transcription and translation of plasmid DNA templates with purified ribosomes.
-The in vitro assay will allow us to test regulation by bS21-2 of various 5’ UTRs with a faster turn-around time and less complications with growing strains, etc. We will be able to easily swap out the 5’ UTR and create mutations to test changes in translation efficiency.
-What can be gained by running experiments in an in vitro system?
-“Many aspects of our current cell-based assay (cloning, strain construction, assay timeline) are difficult and/or laborious.
-The in vitro assay, as designed, would allow more flexibility in testing elements of the pdpA 5´ UTR and may help us determine if the bS21-2-mRNA interaction is direct or indirect.”
-Performing these experiments in an in vitro system will allow us to purify only the elements necessary for translation and eliminate any effects caused by other genes or proteins present in the cell.
+The in vitro assay is a means to replicate Hannah's in vivo research in a controlled test tube environment, focusing translation by purified ribosomes.
+The in vitro assay will allow us to test regulation by bS21-2 of various 5’ UTRs with a faster turn-around time and less complications with growing strains, etc. Performing these experiments in an in vitro system will allow us to purify only the elements necessary for translation and eliminate any effects caused by other genes or proteins present in the cell.
+The in vitro assay, as designed, would allow more flexibility in testing elements of the pdpA 5´ UTR and may help us determine if the bS21-2-mRNA interaction is direct or indirect.
 This would allow us to present our results in a highly specific manner and demonstrate precisely which elements are responsible for gene regulation.
-This will help other microbiologists understand the process of translation better, add to the field of research done with in vitro systems, and may even lead to advances in the development of antibiotics.

 I have designed and cloned several dual-reporter plasmids that will allow us to measure translation efficiency in an in vitro system along with purified ribosomes from Francisella.
-The dual-reporter plasmids contain the 5'UTRs of our genes of interest along with luminescent or fluorescent proteins that will provide a signal readout which will serve as a marker of translation efficiency.
-I have also purified ribosomes from Francisella using the sucrose cushion method and demonstrated that we can measure translation with these ribosomes in the in vitro system.
-In vitro systems have been widely used in the field of microbiology and this will provide a form of data that will be easily accessible for many researchers in the field.
-Measuring translation efficiency of genes with and without the presence of bS21-2 will allow us to expand our understanding of how ribosomal proteins can contribute to gene regulation in bacteria as they adapt to changing conditions.
-Previous research has shown gene regulation in an in vivo model.
-Building on this research would help us understand more about the role of bS21 in regulating translation initiation.
-(Refer to previous research with citations.)
-Other works have not used the in vitro system in Francisella with a dual-reporter system and demonstrated the effects of bS21 on translation of various 5’ UTRs.
-We have already cloned several reporter plasmids and purified ribosomes from E. coli and F. tularensis.
+The dual-reporter plasmids contain the 5'UTRs of our genes of interest along with luminescent or fluorescent proteins that will provide a signal readout which will serve as a marker of translation efficiency. cloned several reporter plasmids

+We have purified ribosomes from E. coli.
 We have demonstrated the efficacy of the in vitro translation kit and our ability to achieve a high dynamic linear range in the output for this assay.
 We have plans to test ribosomes with and without bS21 soon.

+I have purified ribosomes from Francisella using the sucrose cushion method and demonstrated that we can measure translation with these ribosomes in the in vitro system.
+Measuring translation efficiency of genes with and without the presence of bS21-2 will allow us to expand our understanding of how ribosomal proteins can contribute to gene regulation in bacteria as they adapt to changing conditions.

+We have already made significant process in purifying the elements needed for this assay and testing the reliability of the kit itself, so we are confident that we will be able to deliver significant results in the timeline established.

-3.9 Broader Implications
+Broader Implications

+Expand on broader implications for pathogenicity, ribosomes, gene regulation, and antibiotics.

 The broader implications of your research for pathogenicity, ribosomes, gene regulation, and antibiotics

+Measuring translation efficiency of genes with and without the presence of bS21-2 will allow us to expand our understanding of how ribosomal proteins can contribute to gene regulation in bacteria as they adapt to changing conditions.
 By learning more about these processes, we can expand our knowledge of pathogenicity, gene regulation, and antibiotics.
 Francisella is known to be highly infectious and can evade the immune system by replicating intracellularly within macrophage cells.
 By learning more about the processes involved in pathogenicity, we can make more informed efforts to develop targeted antibiotic treatments.
 (Immunology, epidemiology)